auth0/docs/articles/migrations/guides/calling-api-with-idtokens.md

   </div>
 </div>

-The differences that we introduced in order to get an Access Token that can access the Management API are the following:
+In order to get an Access Token that can access the Management API:
 - We set the `audience` to `https://${account.namespace}/api/v2/`
-- We asked for the additional scope `read:current_user`
+- We asked for the scope `read:current_user`
 - We set the `response_type` to `id_token token` so Auth0 will sent us both an ID Token and an Access Token

 If we decode the Access Token and review its contents we can see the following: